suvel-the-dev/employee_department_test_server/README.md

 API Details:
 1. Download Insomnia (https://insomnia.rest)
-2. Import the workspace from "api docs" which at the project root directory.
+2. Import the workspace from "api docs" which is at the project root directory.